-In addition to iPad use throughout the school, we teach Digital Learning as a discrete subject in our First to Third Forms, and as an optional Computer Science GCSE for our Fourth and Fifth Forms.
+As well as incorporating the use of technology across the school, Digital Learning is taught as a discrete subject in our First to Third forms in addition to an optional Computer Science GCSE for our Fourth and Fifth forms.

 First to Third Forms – compulsory for all pupils

-Our First to Third Forms have one lesson per week of Digital Learning, to introduce elements of coding and programming.
-We aim to encourage pupils to become ‘creators’ and not just ‘consumers’ of technology, by showing them how code can create programs and games, and also be used to control robots and rovers.
+Our First to Third Forms have one lesson per week of Digital Learning to introduce elements of coding and programming.
+We aim to encourage pupils to become ‘creators’ and not just ‘consumers’ of technology, by learning how to write programs, create graphical art and also write scripts to control robots and rovers.
 The aim of the syllabus is for pupils to gain an understanding of how our modern world works, and to realise that they could become the next generation of creators in this cutting-edge field.

 Fourth and Fifth Forms – GCSE optional subject

 The OCR Computer Science GCSE is for pupils wanting to consolidate the experiences of their younger years into a GCSE qualification.
-Pupils cover many diverse topics from modern computing, such as the development of modern computer hardware, networking and the internet, the history of programming languages, and the ethical and legal aspects of digital technology.
-This culminates with two written papers sat in the Fifth Form and a 20-hour programming project to test pupils' coding skills.
+Pupils cover many topics from modern computing, such as the development of modern computer hardware, networking and the internet, the history of programming languages and the ethical and legal aspects of digital technology.
+This culminates in two written papers sat in the Fifth Form and a 20-hour programming challenge to test pupils’ coding skills.

-Pupils can stretch their imaginations with the after-school ‘Robot Wars’ clubs where designing, building and coding personal rovers helps extend pupils' digital skills even further.
+Pupils can stretch their imaginations with the after-school ‘Robot Wars’ clubs where designing, building and coding advanced rovers helps extend pupils' digital skills further.